Dynamic Memory Allocation in C

 Install Valgrind (if not already installed):

-Compile your C program with debugging information (-g
+Compile your C program with debugging information (

 Run your program with Valgrind: